Tailor-made Tour 14 days from £3125 per person

 Take an early morning boat trip on the river, followed by a tour of the city’s principal temples and bathing ghats.
 Evening aarthi ceremony brings the day to a memorable conclusion.

 Today you’ll continue by express train to Lucknow, former capital of the Nawabs of Avadh, whose grandiloquent monuments recall an era when this ranked among the most cultured and sophisticated cities in the Muslim world.
+Lucknow is known for it's street food and there is the option this evening to take a street food tour.

 Although synonymous with the decadence of its former rulers, Lucknow’s most famous monument is the battle-scarred former British Residency, where in 1857 a handful of European soldiers and civilians survived two protracted sieges waged by mutinous Indian troops, lasting 87 and 61 days respectively.
 A small site museum houses images and artefacts relating to the events.